jenkinsci/tuleap-git-branch-source-plugin/README.md

 ### How to configure
 On the Tuleap side:
- * Please refer to the Tuleap [documentation](https://docs.tuleap.org/user-guide/code-versioning/git.html?#webhooks)
+ * Please refer to the [Tuleap documentation](https://docs.tuleap.org/user-guide/code-versioning/git.html?#webhooks) for instructions

 If you do not want to trigger via Tuleap, you can use the `https://JENKINS_URL/tuleap-hook/` URL.
 If you use the URL you have to give the request body, for instance: